How Does Surveillance Work in Costa Rica?

 - Install tracking apps on phones without consent

-- Access private communications (emails, texts, WhatsApp) without authorization
+- Access private communications without authorization

 - Enter private property without permission